- FoodSearcher Tool

 - Specialty Crops

-Onions are the third most consumed fresh vegetable in the U.S, behind potatoes and tomatoes.
-In 2014, the per capita annual consumption of fresh market dry onions was 18.5 pounds per person.
-Fresh uses account for most consumption (93% in 2012).
-The onion industry represented the fifth most-valuable vegetable produced in the United States, with a fresh market value of $969.18 million and processing value of $73 million.
+Onions are the fourth most consumed fresh vegetable in the U.S, behind potatoes, tomatoes and sweet corn.
+In 2017, the annual per capita utilization of onions (fresh and dehydrated) was 21.9 pounds per person.
+Fresh uses account for most consumption.
+The onion industry represented the fifth most-valuable vegetable produced in the United States.

 Onions provide many attractive qualities to consumers, particularly in today’s health-conscious market.
 Research has shown that onions are low in calories and are a good source of dietary fiber and vitamin C.